 - Because the Heritage food truck is solely dedicated to events and does not do any street-or food truck festivals, we are able to do more events than most of our food truck colleagues, but inevitably still run into booking conflicts.
 Please call us as soon as you are contemplating a date and we will try to accommodate you.

-7. Be sure to discuss how food is to be served from the truck to the guests.
+7. Be sure to discuss how food is to be served to the guests, from the truck or otherwise.

 - There are at least three ways to serve food from a food truck at a private event: